scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_acl.rst

 PUT Bucket ACL
 ==============

 The PUT Bucket ACL operation uses the acl subresource to set the permissions on an existing bucket using its access control list (ACL).

-WRITE_ACP access is required to set the ACL of a bucket.
+WRITE_ACP access is required to set a bucket's ACL.

 Bucket permissions are set using one of the following two methods: